santiagosc2m/pythonproject/README.md

 # Google Drive Backup Automation

-This Python script automates the process of backing up files to Google Drive and keeping them synchronized.
+This Python script was written as a college project to automate the process of backing up files to Google Drive, implementing an incremental backup strategy.

 ## Requirements